vickypas007/Main-Project-beckend-code/README.md

 #06/10/2020
 RUN USING CMD

-1.create a Directory Like QuickPick
+1.create a Directory Like QuickPick.

-2. open CMD on that directiry location git clone --branch VIckyBranch https://github.com/vickypas007/QuickPick-Web-Api.git cd QuickPick-Web-Api git checkout VIckyBranch dotnet restore dotnet run
+2. open CMD on that directiry location.

+git clone --branch VIckyBranch https://github.com/vickypas007/QuickPick-Web-Api.git cd QuickPick-Web-Api git checkout VIckyBranch dotnet restore cd QuickPick Web Api dotnet run

 3. then after a crome will open and then change the url to https://localhost:5001/WeatherForecast or https://localhost:5001/api/Customer